apache/incubator-taverna-site/content/download/engine/index.md

         </dependency>
     </dependencies>

-The `<version>` above might not be up to date, see the [source code releases](#source-code) below to find the latest version.
+The `<version>` above might not be up-to-date.
+See the [source code releases](#source-code) below to find the latest version.

 To use the OSGi implementations of these services, replace `-api` with `-impl` above.
-Note that you would need to either manually wire the services together or use [Spring services](#spring-services) (see below).
+Note that you would need either to manually wire the services together or use [Spring services](#spring-services) (see below).